Frequently Asked Questions

 Does what we talk about remain confidential?

-Yes absolutely confidential and private in accordance with the ethics of the National Counselling Society of which I am a fully accredited member.
+Yes absolutely confidential and private in accordance with the ethics of the National Counselling and Psychotherapy Society of which I am a fully accredited member.

 How do you see clients?

-The majority of my sessions are run virtually via Facetime or Skype which means that clients are in the comfort and safety of their own homes anywhere In the world and do not have to travel.
+The majority of my sessions are run virtually via Facetime or Skype which means that clients are in the comfort and safety of their own homes anywhere in the world and do not have to travel.
 It is very suitable, I have found, if you are feeling unwell or under pressure.
 However, I do offer special in person sessions in Herefordshire, England which comprise a 1:1 therapy session followed by 1:1 mindfulness in nature training.
+Further information is available on request.

 Is lupus a rare condition?